 Leaving the city of Fukuoka in the morning, we journey to the coastal town of Itoshima, which is fast becoming a foodie haven.

-We visit a fourth-generation-owned soy sauce brewery to learn about how this fundamental ingredient is made.
-Then a salt extraction farm, right on the beach, is where we learn about the production of premium salt using traditional methods.
-In between we visit a local farmers’ market to inspect the range of fresh produce available.
+We visit a fourth-generation-owned soy sauce brewery to learn about how this fundamental ingredient of Japanese cuisine is made.
+Then a salt extraction farm, right on the beach, is our next stop.
+Here we learn about the extraction of premium sea salt using traditional methods.
+In between, we visit a local farmers’ market to inspect the range of fresh produce available.

 The opportunity opens up to dive deeper into Japan’s ceramic traditions when we visit the famous pottery towns of Arita and Imari.

 Kyushu porcelain, with its elaborate designs, became highly sought after and popular both in Japan as well as Europe.
-The ceramic dish is regarded as being as integral a part of the culinary experience as the food itself.
-It is indeed considered essential for the proper presentation of Japanese food.
+The ceramic dish is regarded as being as much an integral a part of the culinary experience as is the food itself.

-Later we visit pottery kilns specializing in Arita-yaki (a highly decorated style using various colours) and Imari-yaki (a classic style of blue and white hues).
-After a day learning about the fine art of ceramics, we travel on to the charming city of Nagasaki and enjoy a local meal.
+Today we visit pottery kilns specializing in Arita-yaki (a highly decorated style using various colours) and Imari-yaki (a classic style of blue and white hues).

 Tonight, yet another treat.
 We stay at an authentic Japanese inn with onsen spa baths and a lovely Japanese garden.
 You’ll sleep on soft futon on tatami mat floors in a Japanese-style room – a true onsen getaway and a quintessential Japanese experience!

-The day starts with the opportunity to sample an authentic Japanese-style breakfast – a nutritional feast of grilled fish, miso soup, rice and pickles!
+The day starts with the opportunity to sample an authentic Japanese-style breakfast.
+It is made up of a nutritional feast of grilled fish, miso soup, rice and pickles!

-On the way to Kumamoto we stop at Shimabara Castle (a five-storied feudal-era castle on a hilltop).
-We pause at a former samurai residence converted into a museum, and stop at Mt Unzen Disaster Memorial Hall (a unique, high-tech museum which vividly captures the 1991 disastrous eruption of Mt Unzen).
+On the way to Kumamoto we stop at Shimabara.
+Shimabara Castle, a five-storied feudal-era castle on a hilltop, is a great spot for cherry blossom.
+We also pause at Mt Unzen Disaster Memorial Hall.
+It is a unique, high-tech museum which vividly captures the 1991 disastrous eruption of Mt Unzen.

-Later we board a ferry across the bay to Kumamoto.
+Later we board a ferry to across the bay to Kumamoto.